MorrissyLab/mosaicMPI/README.md

 cnmfsns model-odg --help
 ```

-### 1. Create AnnData object from text files with expression and annotations.
+### 1. Create AnnData object from text files with gene expression and metadata

 If expression and annotation data is in text files, this utility can combine them into a .h5ad file for downstream tools.
 If you have normalized and count data as text files, use the following command: